 This is the question EVERY teacher would love to hear at the end of each lesson.
 After all, a student who feels lesson flies by is much more likely to continue taking lessons & even tell their friends about how awesome piano is.
 Sure it can get a bit awkward when you get to listen to the following conversation.

 Student: “Mom!
-How long has lesson been?”
-(Inwardly you’re cringing because, let’s face it, it just doesn’t sound good.)
+How long has the lesson been?”
+(Inwardly you’re cringing because let’s face it, it just doesn’t sound good.)

 Mom: “30 minutes.”